RK18113/RK18113/README.md

 - 🔬 Research Assistant at VIT Chennai, working on **X-ray fracture classification** and **3D dental mesh analysis**
 - 🏭 Previously built and benchmarked **YOLO/YOLOX models** for real-time screw detection on conveyor belts (ML Internship @ Vchannel)
-- 🌱 Started out as a full-stack dev — led **Vista**, a capstone management platform now used by 3,500+ students at VIT
+- 🌱 Started out as a full-stack dev — led **Vista** backend, a capstone management platform now used to manage 3,500+ students at VIT
 - 🎯 Currently chasing: autonomous perception — closing the loop between seeing and acting, safely, in real time
 - 📫 Reach me at **ramakrishnanilanghovan@gmail.com**